Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

-DistributionDISTRIBUTION: Assumed to be nearly statewide, but relatively few records for the Mountains and western Piedmont.
+DistributionDISTRIBUTION: Assumed to be nearly statewide, but relatively few records for the Mountains and extreme western Piedmont.
 Recent records from Rockingham and Yadkin counties have filled in gaps in the western Piedmont.
 Perhaps completely absent from the northern Mountains, as the elevation there may be too high for the species.

 AbundanceABUNDANCE: Uncommon to locally fairly common, and reasonably widespread, in the Coastal Plain and eastern Piedmont; surprisingly rare in the western Piedmont, and very rare in the lower Mountains.
-Found in Clay County in 2001, for a first Mountain report, in Macon County in 2007, in Buncombe County in 2008, in Madison County in 2012, and in Cherokee County in 2019.
+Found in Clay County in 2001, for a first Mountain report, in Macon County in 2007, in Buncombe County starting in 2008, in Madison County starting in 2012, and in Cherokee County in 2019.

 FlightFLIGHT PERIOD: A single brood; downstate from early March to late April, very rarely to mid-May (peaking with the peak in flowering of Redbud).
 The mountain flight is certainly later, from late March to mid-May.